So close to the elements – canyoning in the Valle Maggia

 Beginners and families with younger children are invited to join us on a canyoning tour through the Val Tomé, a side valley of the Val Lavizzara.
 Together we immerse ourselves in the seclusion of a wonderful world of gorges, where you can relax and have your first experiences in climbing, jumping, sliding and abseiling at your own pace.

-Of course, before the actual start of the gorge tour, you will receive an understandable introduction on how to secure yourself in certain situations.
+Of course, before the actual start of the canyoning tour, you will receive an understandable introduction on how to secure yourself in certain situations.

 For those who are looking for an even stronger adrenaline rush, we offer the canyoning pro tours in the Valle Maggia.
-For example, the Val di Gei and Val Grande gorges (near Gordevio) and Val Guimaglio are possible.
-In Val Grande you let yourself down on the rope directly in the waterfall from a height of about 24 meters, in Val Guimaglio it can be 35 meters abseiling height.
+For example it is possible to do the Val di Gei, Val Grande (near Gordevio) and Val Guimaglio.
+In Val Grande you rappel yourself down in the waterfall from a height of about 24 meters, in Val Guimaglio it can be 35 meters abseiling height.

 Jumping and sliding from lofty heights can also be practiced and enjoyed here with a lot of fun.
 The canyon Val Grande offers the perfect mix of openly accessible and difficult to climb passages, in the Guimaglio we let the beauty of the sparkling pools touch us.